thinktandem/tandem/README.md

 # Tandem 2.0

 This repository seeks to build on [lessons learned from _Horoscope_](https://docs.thinktandem.io/manifesto/history.html#horoscope).
-As such, its goal is to continually, incrementally, and iteratively improve the business so we can increasingly focus on the things that matter most.
+As such, its goal is to continually, incrementally, and iteratively improve the business so we can increasingly focus on the things that matter most while maximizing our flow.

 This means that someone should be able to come here with an idea and...